 The CDE is allowed to enter into select agreements with experienced researchers at nonprofit organizations, universities, colleges, and community colleges to conduct studies for or on behalf of the CDE using CDE supplied Personally Identifiable Information (PII).

 PII includes a student’s name and/or other direct personal identifiers, such as the student’s identification number.
 Personally identifiable data also includes indirect identifiers, such as the name of the student’s parents, guardians or other family members; the student’s or family’s address; and personal characteristics or other information that would make the student’s identity easily traceable.
-A sample list of data that may be considered to be PII is available on the CDE Privacy of Student Records Web page.
+A sample list of data that may be considered to be PII is available on the CDE Data Privacy Web page.

 Research/evaluation studies conducted for or on the behalf of the CDE using PII must meet at least one of the following criteria:

 - Align with the CDE's goals and priorities;

 - Inform the policies and/or practices of the CDE; or

 Please see the 2015–18 CDE Research Priorities under the Resources tab of this page for more information on the CDE's research goals and priorities.

 The CDE charges a rate of $65 per hour for data preparation.
 Failure to pay an invoice for data received from the CDE will result in the educational organization or institution to which the CDE provided the data and the requestor being barred from accessing CDE data until any past due invoices are paid in full.